 The Mercatoria for short, has very little text.
 In fact, the only text is on a title page with a large period "harborscape" and an index page of the 62 plates that make up the book.
 More accurately, there are three index pages - one each in Swedish, English and French.

 Most of the plates depict more than one ship, so the total number of ship plans is 145, plus one "Boat for Sailing on the Ice".

 F.H af Chapman followed the Mercatoria with the treatise on ship building several years later.
 Essentially, the accompanying text.
-It didn't catch on quite the way of his the earlier work, and is by no means necessary to review the plates in the Mercatoria.
+It didn't catch on quite like his the earlier work, and is by no means necessary to review the plates in the Mercatoria.

 Amazingly, the original copper printing plates are still in existence at the Staten's Sjohistoriska Museet in Stockholm, Sweden.
 They also have several first editions (in varying condition) in their library that is open to the public.

 Af Chapman had an incredibly productive career, before and after publishing his masterpiece.
 Many of his plans and writings are preserved at the Sjohistoriska Museet (as mentioned above).
 For a sampling, I highly recommend the book F.H.
 Chapman: The First Naval Architect and His Work by Daniel G. Harris.

 Return from Architectura Navalis Mercatoria to Model Boat Plans

 Return to Homepage